shradha-khapra/Web_Development_Lectures/README.md

-# the-debugging-society
+# Web Development Lectures
- representation of different and basic concepts of web-development
+ This repository contains basic concepts of web-development in the form of a few lectures.
+ It was made as part of a series of web development sessions I gave during my 2nd year.

-##### DESCRIPTION
+##### Topics Covered
 * lecture-2: Basic HTML code
 * lecture-3: Basic HTML code with CSS
 * lecture-4: HTML and CSS for a 'smilie' to display position-property